 Other games in English

 CONNEXT for inclusion is a transnational project.
-In this web publication examples from CONNEXT Finland can be found, while the examples of CONNEXT Belgium and CONNEXT Sweden will be documented on the gameWise website during 2021.
+In this web publication examples from CONNEXT Finland can be found, while some examples from CONNEXT Belgium and CONNEXT Sweden are documented on the gameWise website.

-- Trust Game.
+- Trust in education.
 The game aims at strengthening the trust towards the school system particularly among youngsters from migrant groups.

 - #Work Sweden.
 This game is designed for newcomers and migrants, who would like to learn more about the local labour markets and strengthen their skills related with employment.